 Does VOA make its programming available to the media or other organization on an ongoing subscription basis?

 Yes.
-VOA and the IBB Office of Program Placement evaluates ongoing subscription requests based on the broadcasting principles and standards found in The U.S. International Broadcasting Act.
+VOA and the IBB Office of Strategy and Development evaluates ongoing subscription requests based on the broadcasting principles and standards found in The U.S. International Broadcasting Act.
 For more information on the criteria used to determine whether VOA fulfills an ongoing subscription request, see BBG’s policy linked here from the Broadcasting Administrative Manual.

 Media entities, or other organizations, may request ongoing subscriptions by filling out an application form found on the Direct System, the BBG’s professional distribution system.
 Expect a representative from BBG to contact you about your application.